Pre-qualification and pre-approval

 This is why many mortgage originators (and estate agents) have developed a certificate so that you have something to show people that you are serious about buying.
 As a rough guideline, it means that according to their knowledge, you have the means to afford a certain amount of money.

-It does not mean that the bank will lend you this money, but it does give you a much better idea within your personal financial situation.
+It does not mean that the bank will lend you this money, but it does give you a much better idea of your personal financial situation.
 You need to see it as the most accurate guideline we have before submitting our loan application to the bank on how much the bank will most probably lend you.

 What is the difference between pre-qualification and affordability?